Editor's Pick: Choice Home Warranty

 What to do about it: According to Goldsberry, “There are many home-based businesses that can be added onto your home policy, giving the business liability protection as well as property coverage.
 If your business is unable to be added to your home, you should consider getting a commercial policy to get liability and property coverage for your business.”

 Most insurance providers won’t insure items like pool diving boards or trampolines because they’re viewed as extreme risks.
 In fact, some insurance agencies will require implementation of pool safety features, like a locking safety gate or pool alarm, to prevent accidents and reduce liability.
+It’s also important to note that a home warranty won’t cover the pool itself, but many companies allow you to add on pool warranty coverage.

 What to do about it: Consider purchasing an umbrella liability policy—this is important if your insurance doesn’t cover the total cost of injuries or accidents in or around these high-risk items.